Driving With Diabetes

-Careful: making a false or misleading statement may result in your driver’s licence being suspended with a $300 to $600 fine.
+Be careful: making a false or misleading statement may result in your driver’s license being suspended with a $300 to $600 fine.

 What about commercial driving?

-In Quebec, as in the rest of Canada, someone who has been diagnosed with diabetes is allowed to drive a commercial vehicle, even if they are insulin-dependent.
-However, their driver’s licence will have to be marked with a W, which means they will be barred from driving in the US.
+In Canada, someone who has been diagnosed with diabetes is allowed to drive a commercial vehicle, even if they are insulin-dependent.
+However, their driver’s license will have to be marked with a W, which means they will be barred from driving in the US.

 Diabetes should in no way restrict your freedom.
 But when you take the wheel, remember that your health can have an effect on both your own safety and that of others.